The Bitter Taste of a Broken Promise

 I took the road flanked by sphinxes to get from Luxor to Karnak Temple and continued walking until reaching the Sacred Lake, which was certainly a sight to behold.
 Priests used to inhabit these temples and worship the giant scarab of stone located at the front.
 It used to be a place of pilgrimage for women seeking to conceive.
 Now, tourists circle it, in the hope that it may somehow bring them luck.
 The first time I went around it, I wished to become a tourist guide someday and be able to return to that place with a party of tourists eager to catch pearls of wisdom from my lips.
 Now that my dreams have come true, when I round it, I giggle inwardly like the girl I used to be back then and ask for love.

-After our visit to the Luxor and Karnak Temples, me and my ...Read more
+After our visit to the Luxor and Karnak Temples, me ...Read more